How to file your homestead exemption application:

 • You must have Adobe Acrobat Reader 3.0 or higher to access and print this form.

-• Fill out your application, then mail it to this address:
+• Fill out your application with the Information Required to Apply, then mail it to this address:

 Property Appraiser